 The AIFM has adopted a remuneration policy which meets the requirements of the Directive and has been in place for the current financial year of the Company.
-The variable remuneration period of the AIFM changed from September to December and therefore the most recent variable remuneration period of the AIFM is the 15 month period ended on December 31, 2020.
+The variable remuneration period of the AIFM ended on December 31, 2021.
 This does not coincide with the financial year of the Company.